-Opened in 2012, the Greater Cleveland Aquarium is Cleveland's second aquarium.
-The first aquarium was in operation from 1954 through 1986.
-The new aquarium consists of 70,000 square feet (6503 square meters) of exhibits and activities for the whole family.
+Opened in 2012, the Greater Cleveland Aquarium is Cleveland's one of the top tourist attractions.
+The aquarium consists of 70000 square feet (6503 square meters) of exhibits and activities for the whole family.
 Exhibits cover topics such as pollution, tropical reefs, and coastal sea life.
 Take part in exciting interactive programs such as Feet First, which allows certified divers to swim with sharks, or Zzz's in the Seas Overnights, which allows visitors to spend the night in the aquarium.

 When Cleveland disc jockey Alan Freed coined the phrase “rock and roll,” he was laying the foundation for a cultural phenomenon and, incidentally, this museum.
 In 1986, three years after the creation of the Rock and Roll Hall of Fame Foundation, Cleveland became the home of the dramatic glass and steel pyramid called the Rock Hall, designed by the architect I. M. Pei.
 With an impressive multimedia permanent collection and continually changing temporary exhibitions, visitors can enjoy listening to songs, watching films, and looking at rock memorabilia ranging from a Cub Scout shirt worn by Jim Morrison to Madonna's bustier.

 Theater lovers and art enthusiasts lovingly named the stretch between East 14th Street and East 17th Street Playhouse Square, for this is where the great Cleveland playhouses were located.
 Playhouse Square houses several famed theaters: the Ohio Theatre, the Allen Theater, the State Theater and the Palace Theater.
 Later on the Hanna Theatre was reopened.
 If you are interested in the arts, plan an evening here while visiting Cleveland.